philipperemy/Stanford-NER-Python/README.md

 ## Support

-You can either open an `Issue` or send me a e-mail to premy@reactive.co.jp.
+You can either open an `Issue` or send me a e-mail to premy@cogent.co.jp.
 Any contributions are welcomed!